Puaiohi

 The puaiohi (Myadestes palmeri) or small Kauaʻi thrush is a rare species of songbird in the thrush family, Turdidae, that is endemic to the Hawaiian island of Kauaʻi.
 It is closely related to the other three endemic Hawaiian thrushes, the kāmaʻo, olomaʻo, and ʻōmaʻo.
 It was first collected by Henry Palmer in 1891 at Halemanu around the entrance to the Kōkeʻe State Park.

 Description

 The plumage is mostly nondescript, with slaty-brown upperparts and a light gray breast and belly below.
 Birds have a black bill and pinkish feet.
 A white eye ring is also fairly prominent and helps distinguish this bird from the other Hawaiian thrushes.
 Males and females are highly similar in appearance.
 Juveniles show a pattern transitioning from a spotted whitish-buff above to a scalloped gray-brown below.

 Distribution and habitat

 Historically, this species has always been considered rare, favoring forested ravines above 1050 m.
-Puaiohi are restricted to the center and southern parts of the Alakaʻi Wilderness Preserve on the Hawaiian island of Kauai.
+Puaiohi are restricted to the center and southern parts of the Alakaʻi Wilderness Preserve on the Hawaiian island of Kauaʻi.
 Seventy-five percent of the breeding population occurs in only 10 km2 of forest.